ybur-yug/nerd_apis/README.md

 $ heroku create
 $ git push heroku master
 ```
-Once deployed, we have 2 main routes:

-`frontpage` [GET], params: `page` : This provides the current frontpage, 25 results.

-`recent` [GET], params: `page` : This provides the provided page of recent, 25 results.

 ## In the Wild
 A slightly older version is hosted [here](https://quiet-temple-1623.herokuapp.com/) on Heroku.